trentnbauer/Radarr-Schedularr/README.md

 #### THIS PROJECT WAS VIBE CODED BY GEMINI
 *Yay more AI slop!*

 I wanted to automate adding and removing themed movies, eg Christmas movies added in late November and removed early Jan.
+The easiest solution I could think of was enabling / disabling lists.

 # Schedule your Radarr lists!
 Please refer to the example compose file for a Halloween and Christmas schedule.
 These 2 look for lists named "halloween" and "christmas" - pretty straight forward.